Titoxox97/Challenge-3-HW/README.md

 <h2>Process</h2>
 <p>
-- Made an array of all the characters the user could choose from to include in their password
+<li> Made an array of all the characters the user could choose from to include in their password</li>
-- Created a function that would ask the user what characters they would like to include in their randomly generated password
+<li>Created a function that would ask the user what characters they would like to include in their randomly generated password</li>
-- Conditional statement to make the user aware of the length parameters for their password
+<li>Conditional statement to make the user aware of the length parameters for their password</li>
-- Created variables to store booleans for all characters user can include
+<li>Created variables to store booleans for all characters user can include</li>
-- Warning statement to make sure the user chooses at least one of the choices for character inclusion in their password
+<li>Warning statement to make sure the user chooses at least one of the choices for character inclusion in their password</li>
-- Included a location object to store user input
+<li>Included a location object to store user input</li>
-- Function for pulling a random element from an array
+<li>Function for pulling a random element from an array</li>
-- Function to generate password given user input with the help of concatenating different elements together
+<li>Function to generate password given user input with the help of concatenating different elements together</li>
-- For loop to iterate over the inputted length of the password from the options object, selecting random indices from the array of possible characters and concatenating those characters into the result variable
+<li>For loop to iterate over the inputted length of the password from the options object, selecting random indices from the array of possible characters and concatenating those characters into the result variable</li>
-- Add the event listener in order to generate a button
+<li>Add the event listener in order to generate a button</li>
 </p>

 <h3>Website</h3>